Jackie Acevedo: Early life

-Club
+Club career

 Oklahoma City FC

 In the 2012 WPSL season, Acevedo played for Oklahoma City FC in the WPSL.
 She made 10 appearances and scored 12 goals, which ranked 3rd in the league for overall points (26).

 Houston Aces

 In the 2013 WPSL season, Acevedo earned 9 caps for the Houston Aces, scoring 5 goals with 4 assists.
 She was named to the All-WPSL Team.
 The Houston Aces were the runners-up that year, losing in the WPSL Championship.

 Portland Thorns FC

 On 3 January 2014, Acevedo was allocated to the NWSL side Portland Thorns FC through the NWSL Allocation process.
 She was the only change to the Thorns' allocated players after they won the inaugural NWSL Championship.

 She made her debut 12 April 2014 against the Houston Dash in the first game of the 2014 NWSL Season.
 Early in the year, she was speculated to be the likeliest replacement for the then-injured Alex Morgan as Portland's starting striker, but as the year progressed she only made appearances in the first two games of the year.
 Mexico did not allocate her to the NWSL for the 2015 season.